 Like all medicines, this medicine can cause side effects, although not everybody gets them.

 These include:

-Hypoglycaemia (see section "Treating hypoglycaemia" below) swelling (oedema)
+- Hypoglycaemia (see section "Treating hypoglycaemia"

+- swelling (oedema)

-- redness, itching or swelling around the area of injection stinging, or sensations of warmth or burning at the site of injection - thickening or pitting of the skin in the areas used for injection (lipodystrophy)
+- redness, itching or swelling around the area of injection

+- stinging, or sensations of warmth or burning at the site of injection

+- thickening or pitting of the skin in the areas used for injection (lipodystrophy)

+- rash

 - pain caused by nerve damage

-- shortness of breath or wheezing low levels of potassium, which can cause muscle weakness, twitching or abnormal heart rhythm (hypokalaemia)
+- shortness of breath or wheezing

+- low levels of potassium, which can cause muscle weakness, twitching or abnormal heart rhythm weakness, twi (hypokalaemia)

 - weight gain

 - nausea

-- nausea.
-Rarely the following side effects may occur: allergic reactions and generalised swelling (oedema). - severe allergic reactions that cause difficulty in breathing or dizziness a
+- Rarely the following side effects may occur:

+allergic reactions and generalised swelling (oedema) - severe allergic reactions that cause difficulty in breathing or dizziness

-Hypoglycaemia ("hypo" or insulin reaction) symptoms Hypoglycaemia means low blood sugar.
+Hypoglycaemia ("hypo" or insulinreaction) symptomsHypoglycaemia means low blood sugar.
 The symptoms of a "hypo" are:

-- pale face, sweating palpitations, rapid heartbeat, heart disease (symptoms may include chest pain and shortness of breath) - hunger - cramps - deep breathing - weakness, drowsiness, yawning, fatigue, reduced consciousness altered behaviour, aggression, confusion, irritability, - anxiety, nervousness, restlessness, excitem trembling. difficulty in finding words, difficulty in concentration nervousness, excitement.

-- blurred vision and/or double vision, slurred speech - tingling or numbness of the nose, mouth, fingers, or toes, paralysis - headache, excess fluid in the brain (symptoms may include headache, loss of co-ordination), brain damage (symptoms may include forgetfulness, learning difficulties).
+- pale face, sweating - palpitations, rapid heartbeat, heart disease (symptoms may include chest pain and shortness of breath) - hunger - cramps - deep breathing - weakness, drowsiness, vawning, fatique, reduced consciousness - altered behaviour, aggression, confusion, irritability, anxiety, nervousness, restlessness, excitement, anxiety, trembling. nervousness, - difficulty in finding words, difficulty in concentration - blurred vision and/or double vision, slurred speech - tingling or numbness of the nose, mouth, fingers, or toes, paralysis - headache, excess fluid in the brain (symptoms may include headache, loss of co-ordination), brain damage (symptoms may include forgetfulness, learning difficulties).

 Why might hypoglycaemia occur?
 Hypoglycaemia may occur for the following reasons (or occasionally for no apparent reason):

-• missing or postponing a meal or eating less than the

-- correct dietary allowance taking more exercise than usual

-injecting the wrong dose of insulin Episodic heavy alcohol intake - 'binge drinking'.
+- missing or postponing a meal or eating less than the correct dietary allowance - taking more exercise than usual - injecting the wrong dose of insulin - episodic heavy alcohol intake 'binge drinking'.

-htreated "hypos" can have serious consequences. is important to recognise the symptoms and treat Untreated hypoglycaemia early.
+Untreated "hypos" can have serious consequences.
+It is important to recognise the symptoms and treat hypoglycaemia early.

-- Treating hypoglycaemia Always carry glucose tablets or sugar lumps with you wherever you go.
+- Treating hypoglycaemia

+Always carry glucose tablets or sugar lumps with you wherever you go. - wherever you go.

 At the first warning sign of hypoglycaemia, stop what you are doing and take five glucose tablets or three sugar lumps, preferably with water.
-You should begin to feel better almost immediately.

-- If you do not feel better in ten minutes repeat the - glucose tablets or sugar lumps.
-If the "hypo" happens shortly before a meal or snack, treat the "hypo" and have your meal as soon as you can. - If a meal is not due, take the quick-acting glucose tablets or sugar lumps and follow or sugar lumps and follow them with some longer-acting like carbohydrate food - carbonydrate rood like a sandwich or biscuits.
+You should begin to feel better almost immediately. almost immediately - If you do not feel better in ten minutes repeat the glucose tablets or sugar lumps. - If the "hvpo" happens shortly before a meal or snack, treat the "hypo" and have your meal as soon as you can. - If a meal is not due, take the quick-acting glucose tablets or sugar lumps and follow them with some longer-acting carbohydrate food like a sandwich or biscuits. - carbonydrate rood like a sandwich or biscuits.

-Because of the risk of a "hypo" you should carry an identification card or wear an identity bracelet or necklace identity bracelet of necklade carrying details of your name, address, doctor and insulin treatment.
-It is also important that relatives, friends and that relatives, friends and colleagues know that you have diabetes.
+Because of the risk of a "hypo" you should carry an identification card or wear an identity bracelet or necklace carrying details of your name, address, doctor and insulin treatment.
+It is also important that relatives, friends and colleagues know that you have diabetes and are taking insulin so that they can recognise symptoms. are taking insulin so that they can recognise symptoms of a "hypo" and help if necessary.